 What method of ballet do you teach?

-Classes for students age 3 to 11 are based on the Royal Academy of Dance Syllabus (RAD).
+Our ballet classes are based on the Royal Academy of Dance Syllabus (RAD).
 All of our instructors are trained in the RAD syllabus.
 Older students receive training in various schools of dance, including RAD and other methods.
 All of our instructors are trained either as professional ballet dancers or college degreed professionals.

 What is your procedure for placing students en pointe?